sldesnoo-Delft/q1simulator/README.md

 of the module.
 If this value is 1 then OR, AND and XOR evaluate to true.
 If this value is 0 then NOR, NAND and XNOR evaluate to true.
 The feature is suitable for simple test.

+# LINQ-Based Feedback

+The feedback system is implemented for QCM and QRM with the following
+exceptions:
+* Intra-cast (module routing) is not (yet) implemented.
+* Latencies are taking into account, but queueing for bus access is not.
+  All events are delivered after specified delivery.
+When executed on the hardware the events experience a larger latency, because they have to wait in the queue till the bus is available.
+* The following Q1ASM instructions are not yet implemented due to unclarities in the specification: `fb_acq_tb_extra`, `fb_acq_tb_mock`, and `tb_com_extra`.

 # Simulator output
 The simulator has some methods to show the simulator output.